Chart Color Schemes

 Jordan Springs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of Jordan Springs is estimated at around 13,981, reflecting an increase of 2,209 people since the 2021 Census.
-This growth represents an 18.8% increase from the previous population count of 11,772.
-The change is inferred from AreaSearch's estimation of the resident population at 13,650 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 177 validated new addresses since the Census date.
-This results in a population density ratio of 1,436 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Jordan Springs's growth rate of 18.8% since the 2021 census exceeded both the SA4 region (6.5%) and the state, marking it as a growth leader in the region.
-Natural growth contributed approximately 43.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+As of Feb 2026, Jordan Springs' population is estimated at around 13,981, reflecting an increase of 2,209 people (18.8%) since the 2021 Census which reported a population of 11,772.
+This change was inferred from AreaSearch's resident population estimate of 13,650 based on latest ERP data release by ABS in June 2024 and an additional 177 validated new addresses since the Census date.
+This results in a density ratio of 1,436 persons per square kilometer, above average national locations assessed by AreaSearch.
+Jordan Springs' growth exceeded SA4 region (6.5%) and state levels, marking it as a growth leader.
+Natural growth contributed approximately 43.0% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+For projections until 2041, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using 2022 as base year for covered areas, and NSW State Government's SA2 level projections released in 2022 with 2021 as base year for uncovered areas.

 Frequently Asked Questions - Population